Overview

 We are supporting the social, economic and physical well-being of Indigenous women and ensuring their voices are heard.

-Following the advice of the Alberta Joint Working Group on MMIWG, the government created a Premier’s Council on MMIWG2S+ that is recommending actions and identifying gaps that need to be addressed to eliminate gender-based violence against Indigenous people in Alberta.
+Following the advice of the Alberta Joint Working Group on MMIWG, the government created the Premier’s Council on MMIWG2S+, which is recommending actions and identifying gaps that need to be addressed to eliminate gender-based violence against Indigenous people in Alberta.

 The Community Support Fund supports community-based initiatives that address violence and increase the safety and economic security of Indigenous women, girls and 2S+ people.

-The Alberta government regularly funds initiatives that support the safety and wellbeing of Indigenous women, girls, and 2SLGBTQQIA+ people.
-For example, the government provides annual to the Institute for the Advancement of Aboriginal Women to support mental health and advocacy services, job readiness programs and more.
+Alberta’s government regularly funds initiatives that support the safety and wellbeing of Indigenous women, girls and 2SLGBTQQIA+ people.
+For example, the government provides annual funding to the Institute for the Advancement of Aboriginal Women to support mental health and advocacy services, job readiness programs and more.

 Alberta supports women’s shelters that provide culturally responsive care for Indigenous families impacted by violence, including the Awo Taan Healing Lodge Society, which offers Indigenous-led holistic services guided by traditional teachings.